telerik/blazor-docs/components/pivotgrid/data-binding.md

 When bound to local data, the Pivot Grid requires its `Data` parameter to provide all the data at once as `IEnumerable<TItem>`.
 The component will perform all aggregate calculations in-memory and there is no [load on demand]({%slug pivotgrid-overview%}#pivotgrid-parameters).

+If the local data changes programmatically, you need to reset the collection instance or [call the PivotGrid `Rebind()` method]({%slug pivotgrid-overview%}#pivotgrid-reference-and-methods).
+See the common documentation about [refreshing component data]({%slug common-features-data-binding-overview%}#refresh-data) for details.

 > Large amounts of local data may impact the performance, especially in WebAssembly applications.

 >caption PivotGrid bound to Local data provider

 <div class="skip-repl"></div>

 ````CSHTML
 <TelerikPivotGrid Data="@PivotData">
     <PivotGridColumns>